microsoft/Nonprofits/VolunteerEngagement/docs/deployment-checklist.md

 - [ ] Authenticated users can apply or register.
 - [ ] My engagements and profile flows load for the signed-in user.

+- [ ] If the first browser session shows unauthorized or access denied, retry with a fresh session.
+See the deployment validation instructions for details.

 For caching behavior during validation, see the [Operations Checklist](operations-checklist.md).